 The holes on the tray give a multi-orifice effect.
 The vapour velocity keeps the liquid from flowing down through the holes.
 Liquid flow is transported down the tower by downcomers and weirs to the overflow device on the side of the plate.

 In sieve plates, the liquid is prevented from flowing through the sieve tray perforations by the upward-flowing action of the gas; thus, when the gas flow is low, it is possible for some or all of the liquid to drain through the perforations and in effect bypass portions of the contacting zone.
 This phenomenon is called weeping.

 The function of a tray is to mix the vapour and liquid together to form a foam.
 Vapours bubble up through the tray sieve holes, where the vapour comes into intimate contact with the liquid.
 The fluid on the tray is a mixture of vapour and liquid in the form of froth or foam.
 This foam should separate back into a vapour and a liquid on the tray and in the downcomer.
 If the foam cannot drain quickly from a downcomer onto the tray below, then the foamy liquid will back up onto the tray above.
 This is called Flooding.

 - Sieve trays are simple in design and lower in cost, than both bubble cap and valve-type trays.

 - Sieve trays have easy operation, maintenance, and cleaning.

 - Pressure drop across the sieve trays is lower as compared to the other trays.

-- Sieve trays show poor performance at turndown rates because there is no positive vapor-liquid seal, and at low flow rates liquid will ‘‘weep’’ through the holes, reducing the tray efficiency.
+- Sieve trays show poor performance at turndown rates because there is no positive vapour-liquid seal, and at low flow rates liquid will ‘‘weep’’ through the holes, reducing the tray efficiency.

-- The vertically exiting vapors in sieve trays create higher froth heights, thus increasing the potential for liquid entertainment.
+- The vertically exiting vapours in sieve trays create higher froth heights, thus increasing the potential for liquid entertainment.